Noeline Alcorn

 Noeline Elizabeth Alcorn QSO is a New Zealand education-research academic, and as of 2019 is a full professor at the University of Waikato.
+In 1993, Alcorn was awarded the New Zealand Suffrage Centennial Medal.
+In 2005 she was appointed a Companion of the Queen's Service Order for public services.

 Academic career

 After attending Samuel Marsden Collegiate School in Wellington, New Zealand and a 1971 PhD titled Vision and nightmare : a study of Doris Lessing's novels at the University of California, Irvine, Alcorn moved to the University of Waikato, rising to full professor.

 Honours and awards

 In 1993, Alcorn was awarded the New Zealand Suffrage Centennial Medal.
 In the 2005 Queen's Birthday Honours, she was appointed a Companion of the Queen's Service Order for public services.

+Alcorn was twice selected for the Herbison Lecture by the New Zealand Association for Research in Education, in 1992 and again in 2005.